This topic describes how to delete the AWS resources associated with a VMware Tanzu Operations Manager (Ops Manager) deployment.

 1. Select Buckets from the left navigation menu.

-2. For each bucket created, do the following:
+2. For each bucket created:

 1. Select the bucket.